Current Trends in Legal Technology

 Practice Area: Ethics (+ 1 other areas)

 James Wrenn Jr. Esq. is an attorney in Virginia.
 He is admitted to practice in the Virginia Supreme Court, the lower courts of the Commonwealth of Virginia, US District Courts for Eastern and Western Districts of Virginia, and the US Court of Appeals for the Fourth Circuit.
 Mr. Wrenn has been a member of the Virginia State Bar since 1972.
 He worked as Counsel for the State Bar, as well as holding the position of Special Counsel.
-Mr. Wrenn has been in private practice for over 35 years and has served as an Adjunct Professor at the University of Richmond ...View Details
+Mr. Wrenn has been in private practice for over 35 years and has served as an Adjunct Professor at the University of Richmond Law School and the ...View Details